Ourworldofdreams/Elijah-Portfolio/_pages/about.md

 I’ve also spent time building my technical knowledge outside of work:
 - On **TryHackMe**, I tackled **cyber defense rooms** that covered **network security, web penetration testing**, and **ethical hacking**.
 - In **Cisco Packet Tracer Labs**, I configured routers, switches, and protocols like **OSPF** and **EIGRP**, solving network challenges in IPv4 and IPv6 environments.
+- On **LetsDefend**, I practiced working as a SOC analyst by investigating real-world security alerts, such as identifying and analyzing vulnerabilities, malware infections, and suspicious user activity within a SIEM environment.

 Beyond IT, I was also a student-athlete, balancing NCAA Division I athletics with academics.
 As a track and field competitor for The University of Southern Mississippi and The University of Tennessee, I earned recognition such as the **Conference USA Men’s Track Commissioner’s Honor Roll (2020-21, 2021-22)** and the **NCAA Division I Track and Field Coaches Association All-Academic award (2021-22)**.
 These experiences taught me discipline, time management, and the importance of teamwork—qualities that I bring to every professional challenge I face.